-Regarding the installed capacities for power plants, the models uses data from the World Electric Power Plants (WEPP) data base by Platts, which provides a global inventory of electric power stations with information such as location, year of commissioning, size, etc. In the case of Germany, the data has been completed with a listing of planned nuclear decommissioning to account for the 2011 decision from the German government to close all the country's nuclear power plants by 2022 (Appendix A).
-This allows implementing exogenous reduction of nuclear capacity in the data for the model, in line with the German nuclear phase-out plan.
-In the case of France, in order to investigate the effect of reductions in the French nuclear capacities (similar to the German phasing-out and in line with the French nuclear strategy enacted by the France's energy transition law of July 2015), we have included an additional constraint in the model that proscribes prolongation of out-of-lifetime nuclear stations (that would be prolonged by the model otherwise).
-This is equivalent to an exogenous decommissioning of old nuclear power plants.8
+Regarding the installed capacities for power plants, the model uses data from the World Electric Power Plants (WEPP) data base by Platts, which provides a global inventory of electric power stations with information such as location, year of commissioning, size, etc. In the case of Germany, the data has been completed with a listing of planned nuclear decommissioning to account for the 2011 decision by the German government to shut down all the country's nuclear power plants by 2022 (Appendix A).
+This allows us to include exogenous reduction of nuclear capacity in the data for the model in line with the German nuclear phase-out plan.
+In order to investigate the effect of reductions in French nuclear capacity (similar to the German phasing-out and in line with the French nuclear strategy enacted by France's energy transition law of July 2015), we have included an additional constraint in the model that proscribes prolongation of out-of-lifetime nuclear power stations (that would otherwise be prolonged by the model).
+This is equivalent to exogenous decommissioning of old nuclear power plants.8